UMLADRepo/AD-Repository/README.md

 Idea and motivation has been taken from the research paper titled "Towards clone detection in UML domain models" by Harald Störrle, where the author has taken some student projects as subject system for validating his proposed work.
 Dr. Störrle is Associate Professor at the Danish Technical University (DTU) in Lyngby near Copenhagen from DTU.

-Here, in this repository folder name denotes the subject undertaken for drawing AD.
+Here, in this repository, the folder name denotes the subject undertaken for drawing AD.
 One main folder further constitute files like, .docx file having scenario explanation, .emx file having AD drawn using rational software architect (RSA) tool, image file for AD, and XMI file corresponding to AD.

 In near future we will upload more AD that can be used by the academicians in their respective fields!